quantavil/obsidian/Testing/Selenium Advanced/TestNG.md

 ```

+## Advantage of TestNG over JUnit

+1. TestNG Annotations are easy to understand over JUnit.
+2. No constraints like declaring @BeforeClass and @AfterClass in TestNG, which are present in JUnit.
+3. As method name constraint is present in JUnit, such method name constraint is not present in TestNG and you can specify any test method names.
+4. TestNG enables you to group test cases easily which is not possible in JUnit.
+5. TestNG supports following three 3 additional setUp/tearDown level: @Before/AfterSuite, @Before/AfterTest and @Before/AfterGroup.
+6. TestNG do not require extend any class.
+7. TestNG allows to execute test cases based on group which isn't possible in JUnit.
+8. Parallel execution of Selenium test cases is possible in TestNG.

 ## **TestNG Assertions**

 Like JUnit, TestNG provides multiple level assertions to validate your actual results against your expected results.
 Few of the commonly used assertions are: